COVID-19 Information and Resources

 Coverage & AdministrationCareSource will cover COVID-19 Food and Drug Administration (FDA)-approved vaccinations with no cost-sharing, per The CARES Act guidance and requirements.
 FDA has approved two COVID-19 vaccinations for administration: Pfizer-BioNTech and Moderna.The COVID-19 vaccine has been shown to decrease severity of the illness and to prevent serious hospitalizations and death.
 Providers are the most trusted voices when it comes to delivering information about the COVID-19 vaccine to members.
 Please see the Member COVID-19 Resource Center for more information on how to communicate about the vaccine to members.Please refer to the Centers for Disease Control and Prevention (CDC) vaccination toolkit to learn more about administering the COVID-19 vaccination.

-Eligibility StrategyEmergency Use Authorization (EUA) has been issued for the two FDA-approved vaccines.
-Due to the initial limited supply of the COVID-19 vaccine, a phased approach to eligibility and administration is being implemented on a state by state basis.
-The phased approach consists of Phase 1a, followed by Phase 1b and Phase 1c to follow.
-The three-phase strategy prioritizes equity and each state is developing its own vaccination administration strategy which prioritizes the most vulnerable and most at-risk populations as the first eligible groups for receiving the vaccine.Please refer to the Georgia Department of Public Health website for the details on Georgia’s vaccine administration strategy.
+Eligibility StrategyEmergency Use Authorization (EUA) has been issued for the three FDA-approved vaccines.
+Due to the initial limited supply of the COVID-19 vaccine, a phased approach to eligibility and administration is being implemented on a state by state basis with consideration to high-risk populations and availability for priority people groups.Please refer to the Georgia Department of Public Health website for the details on Georgia’s vaccine administration strategy.

 Please see CMS guidance on the appropriate use of these codes and check with state regulatory guidance for further requirements.For further COVID-19 coding information, providers should reference the Centers for Medicare & Medicaid Services (CMS) and the State Department of Medicaid or Department of Insurance to properly code for COVID-19 testing.